 Topics.
-This historical marker is listed in this topic list: Churches & Religion.
+This historical marker is listed in these topic lists: Churches & Religion • Settlements & Settlers.
 A significant historical year for this entry is 1858.

 Location.
-29° 45.01′ N, 96° 26.302′ W. Marker is in Mentz, Texas, in Colorado County.
-Marker is on Mentz Drive, 0.1 miles east of Frelsburg Road, on the left when traveling east.
-The marker is located in front of the church on the west side.
+29° 45.01′ N, 96° 26.303′ W. Marker is in Mentz, Texas, in Colorado County.
+Marker is on Mentz Road, 0.1 miles east of Frelsburg Road, on the left when traveling east.
+The marker is located on the front entrance to the church on the west side.
 Touch for map.
 Marker is at or near this postal address: 1600 Frelsburg Road, Alleyton TX 78935, United States of America.
 Touch for directions.

 Also see . . .
 Mentz, TX.